Complex Knowledge Base Question Answering: A Survey

 As introduced in Section~\ref{sec-methods}, SP-based methods follow a parse-then-execute procedure via a series of modules, namely question understanding, logical parsing, KB grounding, and KB execution.
-These modules will encounter different challenges for complex KBQA.
+These modules encounter different challenges for complex KBQA.
 Firstly, question understanding becomes more difficult when the questions are complicated in both semantic and syntactic aspects.
 Secondly, logical parsing has to cover diverse query types of complex questions.
-Moreover, a complex question involving more relations and subjects will dramatically increase the possible search space for parsing, which makes the parsing less effective.
-Thirdly, the manual annotation of logic forms are both expensive and labor-intensive, and it is challenging to train the SP-based methods with weak supervision signals (\ie question-answer pairs).
+Moreover, a complex question involving more relations and subjects will dramatically increase the possible search space for parsing.
+Thirdly, the manual annotation of logic forms is expensive and labor-intensive, and it is challenging to train the SP-based methods with weak supervision signals (\ie question-answer pairs).

 In the following parts, we will introduce how prior studies deal with these challenges and summarize advanced techniques proposed by them. \ignore{ To understand complex question and obtain right intention, models are supposed to tackle with \textbf{complex semantics and syntax}.
 After that, model transform the question into logical forms which are capable to accurately express \textbf{complicated queries}.
 Then, the logical form should be grounded with provided KB, which may contain \textbf{large search space}, and obtain executable logical from (\eg SPARQL).
 Finally, the model is optimized according to the predicted logical form and ground truth answers (definitely, only such \textbf{weak supervision signals} are provided). }